duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_overview.md

 ## Spice Overview

-Spice instant answers are triggered by a backend Perl component that then calls the JSON API of an upstream service.
+Spice Instant Answers are triggered by a backend Perl component that then calls the JSON API of an upstream service.
 The API response is wrapped in a JavaScript function call.
-You, the instant answer author, define this callback function and handle the API's response on the client side, generating the display from the data returned by the API.
+You, the Instant Answer author, define this callback function and handle the API's response on the client side, generating the display from the data returned by the API.

-**Note:** Spice instant answers *must* use JSON or JSONP API's.
+**Note:** Spice Instant Answers *must* use JSON or JSONP API's.
 We do not support the use of XML (it's coming soon though!), HTML or Plain text responses.

 ## Spice Frontend

-The Spice frontend is the code that is triggered by the Perl backend for your spice instant answer.
+The Spice frontend is the code that is triggered by the Perl backend for your spice Instant Answer.
 It mainly consists of a function (the Spice "callback" function) that takes a JSON formatted, API response as its input and uses the data to display a Spice result at the top of the DuckDuckGo search results page.

 ## Spice Templates